+When association is not for a multi-link setup (see 35.3.5.1(Multi-link (re)setup procedure)), an AP uses the listen interval in determining the lifetime of frames that it buffers for a STA.

-An AP uses the listen interval in determining the lifetime of frames that it buffers for a STA.11.2.3.6 AP operation
+An AP MLD uses the listen interval in determining the lifetime of frames that it buffers for a non-AP MLD.

+TGbe editor: Please insert this subclause as shown below:

+35.3.10.6 Operation for MLD listen Interval

+During multi-link setup, the value carried in Listen Interval field in the (Re)Association Request frame sent by a non-AP STA affiliated with a non-AP MLD to an AP affliatated with an AP MLD is requested at the MLD level.
+The AP affliated AP MLD may reject the multi-link setup because the listen interval requested by the non-AP MLD is too large.
+After successful multi-link setup, the AP MLD shall use the listen interval in determining the lifetime of frames that it buffers for the non-AP MLD.

+The AP MLD may delete buffered BUs for the implementation dependent reasons (subject to 11.2.3.10 (AP and AP MLD aging function)), including the use of an aging function and availability of buffers where the aging function is based on the listen interval indicated by the non-AP MLD in its (Re)Association Request frame or the WNM sleep interval specified by the non-AP MLD in the WNM Sleep Mode Request frame.

+The STA in power save mode that is affiliated with an MLD shall wake up early enough to be able to receive at least one Beacon frame scheduled for transmission every listen interval indicated by the non-AP MLD in its (Re)Association Request frame starting from the last TBTT for which another STA or the same STA affiliated with the MLD was awake.

+TGbe editor: Modify the row corresponding to 11.2.3.6 AP operation as follows

+11.2.3.6 AP operation

 An AP shall maintain for each currently associated STA a Power Management status that indicates in which power management mode the STA is currently operating.
 APs that implement and signal their support of APSD shall maintain for each currently associated STA an APSD and an access policy status that indicates whether the STA is presently using APSD and shall maintain the schedule (if any) for the STA.
 An AP shall, depending on the power management mode of the STA, temporarily buffer BUs destined to the STA.
 An AP implementing APSD shall, if a STA is using APSD and is in PS mode, temporarily buffer BUs destined to that STA.
 No BUs addressed directly to STAs operating in the active mode shall be buffered for power management reasons.